Henrik-Peters/ActivFlex-Media/README.md

 # ActivFlex Media

 ActivFlex can be used for various media functionalities like managing, displaying or grouping media items.
-At the moment this is an early version and just provides some basic features like media browsing and playing.
+Logical media libraries offer you an easy way to handle different storage locations of media files.

-**Latest released version: 0.3**
+**Latest released version: 0.4**

 ## Prerequisites / Tools